burapha44/burapha44/README.md

 ### 💻 CEO & Full-Stack Developer | Founder @ Nevilsoft (Thailand)

 Welcome to my GitHub!
-I'm a passionate full-stack developer and founder of **Nevilsoft**, specializing in building secure, scalable, and high-performance systems.
-I create everything from **payment systems**, **security frameworks**, **complex backend architectures**, to **production-ready mobile ecosystems**.

-I build fast.
-I build secure.
-I build things that scale. 🚀
+I am a full-stack developer and the founder of Nevilsoft, with experience in building modern web applications, backend systems, and secure infrastructures.
+I work across the entire development stack—from system design, backend APIs, and databases to front-end interfaces and DevOps.
+I focus on creating reliable, maintainable, and scalable solutions that solve real problems for users and businesses.

 ---